 Chit your potatoes.

 “Chitting” means pre-sprouting and it gives your potatoes a head start when you plant them.
 Let your potatoes sit out in the light in a warm room until they begin to grow stems from the eyes (about two weeks).
 Technically, you can plant any potato that has started to sprout, including grocery store potatoes.
 However, grocery store potatoes are often sprayed with a growth inhibitor to keep them from sprouting and even organic grocery potatoes (which aren’t sprayed) can be problematic because they aren’t screened for diseases.
 Your best bet is to buy “seed potatoes” from a seed or agricultural supplier.
+Pro tip: One pound of seed potatoes will plant 5-8 feet with a 12” spacing between seed pieces.

 Once your potatoes have sprouted, cut them into pieces so you get more bang for your buck.